 Fortunately, there are a number of night dive options that explore the Great Barrier Reef, where colourful fish follow your torchlight in unbridled curiosity, and you’re shown a world that’s far removed from our terrestrial lifestyles.

 During the night dive, you’re likely to see the nocturnal dog face and black spotted puffer fish, epaulette sharks, clown fish, bumphead parrot fish, and even sea turtles snoozing amongst the corals.
-Other creatures to see at the Norman Outer Reef include reef sharks and lion fish, along with a myriad of coral species.
+Other creatures you mighht see on a Great Barrier Reef night dive include reef sharks and lion fish, along with a myriad of coral species.

-Night dive options also include a live aboard cruise trip, which runs for two days and one night and takes you to sights you mightn’t otherwise get to.
+One option for a night dive experience is a multi day live aboard cruise trip which can take you to sights you mightn’t otherwise get to.
 Such places offer diving through hard and soft corals, drop offs and swim throughs, where you’ll experience some of the many different environments inhabited by creatures of the night.

 If you’re particularly enthusiastic about seeing the reef in all its diversity and splendour, why not take a night dive and experience its more mysterious side?